 - Persistence - will slowly fade the old data on the graph.
 We can define number of old arrays to be shown.
 The larger the number, more history will be seen.
 Persistence graph:

 The 2D graph can display values of the currently selected point with the markers.
-When clicking on such point with the left mouse button, the marker line will be added showing x-axis value on the x-axis and showing y-axis value of certain point above the marked point.
-All points can be removed by pressing the right mouse button.
+When clicking on such point with the right mouse button an option to add marker is shown.